websanco/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/shipments/shipments-management-reference-guide.md

 # Shipments Management Reference Guide

 This guide documents all the features in _Shipments Management_ menu.
-To access _Shipments Management_, navigate to the _Control Panel_ &rarr; _Shipments_.
+To access _Shipments Management_, navigate to the _Global Applications_ &rarr; _Shipments_.

 ![Shipments Management Overview page](./shipments-management-reference-guide/images/01.png)